 2. What Medicaid is.

-Medicaid is defined as a program used by millions of lower-income Americans to assist with healthcare.
+Medicaid is a program used by millions of lower-income Americans to assist with healthcare.
 To better understand what “lower-income” means (depending on family size), take a look at the guidelines for Federal Poverty Levels (FPL).

 Even if you think you aren’t eligible for Medicaid based on your income, keep reading.
 Your FPL is defined by your IRS adjusted gross income.
 This means if you have a lot of deductions, or you’re a minister with a housing allowance, you might qualify for Medicaid benefits without even realizing it.